-Four Dead After Mass Shooting in Birmingham's Five Points South
+Four dead after mass shooting in Birmingham's Five Points South

-) - Birmingham Police say four people are dead after a mass shooting in Five Points South Saturday night.
+) - The Birmingham Police Department says four people are dead after a mass shooting in Five Points South Saturday night, Sept.
+21.

-Just after 11 p.m., Birmingham Police received a call of a shooting in the 2000 block of Magnolia Ave.
+Officials want to remind the public that you can remain anonymous.
+If you have information about those involved, you can call the FBI at 1-800-225-5324, BPD at 205-254-1764, or Crime Stoppers at 205-254-7777.
 Officials arrived on scene and saw two men and one woman lying unresponsive on the sidewalk.
-Police say the victims died at the scene.Birmingham Fire and Rescue reports taking eight victims to the hospital.
-BPD says four of them have life-threatening injuries.BPD believes multiple shooters fired multiple shots on a group of people either on the sidewalk or on the road of Magnolia Avenue.
-Detectives are still working to confirm whether the shooters fired their guns on foot or from a car.
+Police say those three victims died at the scene.
+Officer Truman Fitzgerald says a fourth victim was pronounced dead at UAB Hospital Saturday night.As of Monday morning, the Birmingham Police Department says four of the surviving victims have life-threatening injuries.

-“These mass shootings have more to do with culture than they do criminality.
-Mayor Randall Woodfin said it best this week.. we’re seeing far too many arguments being settled by bullets, and I think this speaks exactly to what our mayor just said,” stated Officer Fitzgerald.If you have any information at all pertaining to the case, you are asked to call 911 or BPD at 205-254-1764.
-If you wish to remain anonymous, you are asked to call Crime Stoppers at 205-254-7777.
+Detectives believe the shooting was not random and stemmed from an isolated incident where multiple victims were caught in the crossfire.
+They are also working to determine who the target of the shooting was.
+Authorities will be reviewing video surveillance.
+The following is a statement from the White House Office of Gun Violence Prevention Director Stef Feldman:

 United States Latest News, United States Headlines